Loading...

 Dividend Taxation

-TDS (Tax Deducted at Source) at 10% is applicable on dividends received more than Rs 5,000 per AMC per financial year.
+These funds pay out dividends when you invest in their IDCW (Income Distribution Cum Withdrawal) option.
+Dividends are taxed at your marginal income tax rate, and TDS (Tax Deducted at Source) at 10% applies to dividends received more than Rs 5,000 per AMC per financial year.

 Advantages of Floater Funds